Natasha Gregson Wagner is the daughter of the late Natalie Wood. Her father is producer Richard Gregson, who was married to Wood from 1969 to 1972.

 “We’ve hung on to each other throughout the years and she means the world and all to me,” Wagner told People.

 3. Gregson Wagner Described Handling Her Mother’s Legacy as Taking Care of a Child

-Now that Gregson Wagner is three years older than her mother was when she died, she feels an even bigger responsibility to her mother’s legacy.
+When Gregson Wagner was three years older than her mother was when she died, she felt an even bigger responsibility to her mother’s legacy.

 Taking charge of her mother’s legacy doesn’t just involve writing a book or hosting a night of her mother’s movies on a cable channel.
 Gregson Wagner and Courtney Wagner also created Natalie the fragrance, which is inspired by a bottle of Jungle Gardenia perfume by Tuvaché that Barbara Stanwyck gave her mother.

 “My memory is of her always wearing it,” Gregson Wagner told the LA Times.
 “My mom’s birthday is July 20, and gardenias are a summer flower.
 So I remember on her birthday that my dad would send so many gardenias to our house [on North Canon Drive in Beverly Hills], and it would smell amazing.
 We also grew them in the garden.”